ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 #### Stake Amount

-Set the the proper staking amount when calling `pchain.buildAddValidatorTx` by replacing `stakeAmount.minValidatorStake` with a number such as `BN(1e12)` which is 10,000 AVAX, in the example code.
+Set the the proper staking amount in calling `pchain.buildAddValidatorTx` by replacing `stakeAmount.minValidatorStake` with a number in the unit of gwei, for example, `BN(1e12)` which is 10,000 AVAX.

 #### Addresses